Kite Realty Group Trust and Retail Properties of America, Inc. Announce $7.5 Billion Strategic Merger

 Creates a Top 5 Shopping Center REIT by Total Enterprise Value

-INDIANAPOLIS and CHICAGO, July 19, 2021 (GLOBE NEWSWIRE) -- Kite Realty Group Trust (: KRG) and Retail Properties of America, Inc. (: RPAI) today announced that they have entered into a definitive merger agreement under which RPAI would merge into a subsidiary of KRG, with KRG continuing as the surviving public company.
+INDIANAPOLIS and CHICAGO, July 19, 2021 /PRNewswire/ -- Kite Realty Group Trust (NYSE: KRG) and Retail Properties of America, Inc. (NYSE: RPAI) today announced that they have entered into a definitive merger agreement under which RPAI would merge into a subsidiary of KRG, with KRG continuing as the surviving public company.
 The strategic transaction joins together two high-quality portfolios with complementary geographic footprints creating a top five shopping center REIT by enterprise value.
 The combined company is expected to have an equity market capitalization of approximately $4.6 billion and a total enterprise value of approximately $7.5 billion upon the closing of the transaction assuming a KRG share price of $20.83, which was the closing price on July 16, 2021.
-This immediately accretive transaction, paired with a strong balance sheet and significant value creation opportunities, is expected to provide a runway to increase long-term value for shareholders.
+This immediately accretive transaction, paired with a strong balance sheet and significant value creation opportunities, is expected to provide a runway to increase longterm value for shareholders.

 Under the terms of the merger agreement, each RPAI common share will be converted into 0.6230 newly issued KRG common shares in a 100% stock-for-stock transaction.
 Based on the closing share price for KRG on July 16, 2021, this represents a 13% premium to RPAI's closing stock price on July 16, 2021.
 On a pro forma basis, following the closing of the transaction, KRG shareholders are expected to own approximately 40% of the combined company's equity and RPAI shareholders are expected to own approximately 60%.
 KRG anticipates assuming all RPAI debt and has obtained a financing commitment to provide a $1.1 billion term loan bridge facility in the event certain debt consents cannot be obtained prior to the closing of the transaction.
 The parties expect the transaction to close during the fourth quarter of 2021 subject to customary closing conditions, including the approval of both KRG and RPAI shareholders.
 The transaction was unanimously approved by the Board of Trustees of KRG and the Board of Directors of RPAI.